arXiv 2026

 QWM extends DreamerV3 with three targeted architectural changes to handle cross-morphology generalization:

-Morphology-Conditioned Recurrent Dynamics — The morphology embedding μ is injected at every recurrent step: ht = f(ht−1, zt−1, at−1, μ).
+Morphology-Conditioned Recurrent Dynamics: The morphology embedding $\mu$ is injected at every recurrent step: $h_t = f(h_{t-1}, z_{t-1}, a_{t-1}, \mu)$.
 This allows the recurrent state to focus on dynamic execution while explicit conditioning handles static embodiment properties.

 Real-World Experiments